Shalini-K-10/pothole-detection-project/README.md

 - mAP50-95: 0.300

 ## How to Run
-Open `Pothole_Detection_Project.ipynb` in Google Colab and run all cells in order.
+Open `Pothole_Detection_YOLOv8.ipynb` in Google Colab and run all cells in order.